groundhoggwp/holler-box/readme.txt

 Choose where and when you show it, and to which visitors.
 For example, show your sale announcement only on the pricing page to returning visitors.
 Show your email optin only on your blog posts.

-**Header Banner**

-Show a header banner to announce a sale, keep track of how many people click on it.
-(Pro only)

 **(Fake) Live Chat with Opt-in**

-Show a live chat box to collect customer questions and emails, without having to actually deal with the hassle of live chat!
+If you like Drift, Intercom, or Show a live chat box to collect customer questions and emails, without having to actually deal with the hassle of live chat!
 As soon as your visitor types a question, an email opt-in pops up so you can follow up with them at a convenient time.

 **Polls and Forms**